allpro/react-router-pause/README.md

 Calling `navigation.cancel()` is useful if you use the `navigation.isPaused()` method, as 'cancel' makes isPaused = false.

-#### Navigation Handler Return Values
+#### Event Handler Function Return Values

-When called, the handler set in `use` must return one of 5 values to the RRP component.
-These are:
+When called, the handler set in `handler` must return one of these 5 values to the RRP component:

 - **`true`** or **`undefined`** - Allow navigation to continue.
 - **`false`** - Cancel the navigation event, permanently.